 If you have a complaint regarding transport, then please contact the School Swimming Team.

 Why can’t pupils wear goggles?
 My pupil is only happy in the pool if they wear swimming goggles.
-Will they be allowed to do so?
+Will they be allowed?
+They can wear goggles in their evening lessons?

 - Pupils constantly removing and adjusting their goggles leading to a delay for pupils, and a distraction for swimming teachers